sisichen201/GeneFusion/README.md

 GeneFusionFissioner is an update of fdfBLAST_1.20120704.pl.
 The new version is executed by a shell script, instead of the original interface input.

-If you have any questions, please contact yuann@big.ac.cn.
+If you have any questions, please contact sisichen201@163.com.

 ================